jruby/jrubyconf.com/_news/news/guide.markdown

 ## Nightlife

-Bar closing time in Minneapolis is 2am, though some bars may choose to close earlier on week day evenings.
+Bar closing time in Minneapolis is 2 AM, though some bars may choose to close earlier on week day evenings.
 Call or check ahead of time before heading to your preferred watering hole.